Probing the Hot Gaseous Halos of Milky Way-like Galaxies in the TNG50 simulation: Introduction

-As the highest-resolution realization of the IllustrisTNG project, the TNG50 simulation provides the necessary framework for modeling galaxy formation within a full cosmological context \citep{2013MNRAS.436.3031V, 2014Natur.509..177V}.
-It self-consistently includes the critical processes that set the thermodynamic state and spatial distribution of the hot halo, such as cosmological gas accretion and coupled stellar and AGN feedback \citep{2019MNRAS.490.3234N, 2019MNRAS.490.3196P}.
+As the highest-resolution realization of the IllustrisTNG project, the TNG50 simulation provides a suitable framework for studying galaxy formation in a full cosmological context \citep{2013MNRAS.436.3031V, 2014Natur.509..177V}.
+It self-consistently includes cosmological gas accretion and coupled stellar and AGN feedback \citep{2019MNRAS.490.3234N, 2019MNRAS.490.3196P}, the key processes expected to shape the hot halo.
 Moreover, its combination of a cosmologically representative volume and high mass resolution makes TNG50 well-suited for studying the detailed properties of the hot gaseous corona around MW-mass galaxies.

-In this work, we generate synthetic observations of the hot gaseous halo from a sample of MW-analogues in TNG50, focusing on its soft X-ray emission and \ion{O}{7} and \ion{O}{8} absorption lines from both internal (Solar) and external viewpoints.
-Our analysis aims to determine whether this state-of-the-art simulation can reproduce the observed properties of hot halo gas.
-This comparison provides a critical test for AGN feedback models, as MW-mass galaxies reside in a mass regime where stellar and AGN feedback are expected to compete, making the thermodynamic state of the hot halo particularly sensitive to the implementation of AGN physics.
-Consequently, a successful match would help illuminate the roles of accretion and feedback, while a significant discrepancy may point to specific limitations in the implementation of AGN feedback.
+In this work, we generate synthetic observations of the hot gaseous halo from a sample of MW-analogues in TNG50, focusing on soft X-ray emission and \ion{O}{7} and \ion{O}{8} absorption lines from both internal (Solar) and external viewpoints.
+Our analysis aims to determine whether this state-of-the-art simulation can reproduce the observed properties of hot halo gas.MW-mass galaxies reside in a mass regime where stellar and AGN feedback are comparably important, making the hot halo a sensitive probe of the AGN feedback implementation and its interplay with stellar feedback.
+A detailed comparison with observations thus provides a critical test of the AGN feedback model in TNG50, and can help identify specific limitations in the current implementation.

 The paper is structured as follows.
 Section~\ref{sec:method} describes the TNG50 simulation, the selection criteria for our MW-like galaxy sample, and our methodology for generating synthetic X-ray and absorption-line observables.
-We present our main results in Section~\ref{sec:result}, comparing the simulated hot halo properties, such as X-ray luminosities, surface brightness profiles, emission measures, and O VII and O VIII absorption strengths, with a suite of multi-scale observations.
+We present our main results in Section~\ref{sec:result}, comparing the simulated hot halo properties, such as X-ray luminosities, surface brightness profiles, emission measures, and \ion{O}{7} and \ion{O}{8} absorption strengths, with a suite of multi-scale observations.
 The implications of these findings for models of hot halo origin are discussed in Section~\ref{sec:discuss}.
 We summarize our conclusions in Section~\ref{sec:summary}.